 WATCH FOR TWO WAY TRAFFIC ON THIS ROAD!

 A park police officer will be there to provide assistance.
-Runners will then proceed down the road a couple of hundred yards and make a right at parking lot P10.
-They will then follow the orange trail (with the help of course marshals) to the blue Sterling Lake Trail.
-They will make a right onto the blue trail and run in a counterclockwise direction around the lake to a gate and Aid Station #3.
-From there, it is a short distance on the blue trail to the finish at the Visitor Center.
+Runners will then proceed down the road a couple of hundred yards and make a right at parking lot P10; there will be a course marshal here.
+They will then follow the orange trail up an old road and will make a left to continue on the orange trail over a section with rocks and up a steep hill.
+At the next trail junction, runners will continue straight past some large rock cairns (with the help of a course marshal) and then down to make a right on the blue Sterling Lake Trail.
+After making this right onto the blue trail, they will run in a counterclockwise direction around the lake; there is an important left turn to stay on the Sterling Lake trail next to the Lake which will be heavily flagged.
+After some more roller coaster hills, runners will come to a gate and Aid Station #3.
+From there, it is a short distance along a paved road past some private driveways continuing on the blue trail, with a few more roots, rocks and small hills thrown in for good measure, before passing the furnace on the right and heading into the finish at the Visitor Center.

-The course will be marked with orange flagging tape and arrows and course marshals will be present at important turns.
+The course will be marked with orange flagging tape and arrows and course marshals will be present at three of the important turns.

 Also, if aid station/race personnel or sweeps determine that a runner must exit the race, their opinion is final.
 Please accept that they are acting in your best interests as well as the best interest of the race and all concerned.